Skip to main content

 We have joined those organizations as we’ve continued our efforts to share accurate information about the daily realities of sex trafficking in the USA and suggest long-term solutions.

-Yet, false theories still circulate online, and while some of these misguided warnings are well-intentioned, they are doing more harm than good.
+Yet, false theories continue to circulate online.
+While some of these warnings are well-intentioned, they do more harm than good.

 In the last couple of years, the National Human Trafficking Hotline operated by the Polaris Project, one of the largest anti-trafficking organizations in the world, was inundated with hundreds of calls reporting discredited sex trafficking theories.
 Instead of helping, these calls took time and resources away from genuine victims in need.

 This is just one tangible example of how real victims aren’t getting the help they need from human trafficking organizations due to viral theories.
-The more viral misinformation there is about trafficking, the more energy is directed toward dispelling myths rather than helping real victims.
-Real victims’ voices aren’t being heard as a result of conspiracy theories, so we’re doing our part, here, to advocate for them.
+The more viral misinformation there is about trafficking, the more energy is wasted.
+This energy should be directed toward helping real victims, not dispelling myths.
+Real victims’ voices aren’t being heard due to conspiracy theories, so we’re doing our part here to advocate for them.

-All of these things considered, still, anti-trafficking experts maintain that there are established patterns and behaviors that many human traffickers operate with.
-We err on the side of this established fact and research while also taking into consideration each theory we come in contact with and valuing expert feedback on these theories.
+All of these things considered, anti-trafficking experts maintain that many human traffickers operate with established patterns and behaviors.
+We err on the side of this established fact and research while also considering each theory we encounter and valuing expert feedback on these theories.

-As an organization, we do not focus on bringing attention to myths or conspiracies, but rather sharing the facts about the harmful effects of pornography and its connection to the underground trafficking industry.
+As an organization, we don’t focus on myths or conspiracies.
+We share facts about pornography’s harmful effects.
+We also highlight its connection to the underground trafficking industry.
 Please refer to our blog to see the hundreds of articles we have about real sex trafficking stats and reports, as well as stories from survivors.

 Get The Facts